thomascury/BitBurner-dev/README.md

 # BitBurner dev repo

 ### git.js
-git.js is a github repo cloner
+git.js is a github repo cloner script (it obtains the repository tree from the corresponding GitHub API, and then downloads the content of the repo in the current folder).
+Downloads are done in parallel since commit a2462d9

 How to use:
 1. Download the script: in the game Terminal, paste this command: